About the KBA:

 Requests for 2016 Grant Proposals

 In May, 2016, the Knoxville Bar Foundation will again award grants to deserving applicants.
-The individual grant awards usually are $5,000 or less and the deadline for submitting grant applications is February 26, 2016.
+The individual grant awards usually are $5,000 or less and the deadline for submitting grant applications was February 26, 2016.
 Last year the Board of Directors approved seven grant request totaling $24,000.
-View press release.

 Each year the Foundation inducts a new Fellows Class which is less than one percent of the active bar association.
 The Fellows represent quality men and women practitioners in our community who have distinguished themselves in the practice of law and service.
 The Foundation's board of directors reviews numerous nominations, and determines the inductees who have demonstrated superior legal skills and high ethical standards and service to the community.